Skip to content

 1. Prioritization

 You do not always have to do what is on your to-do list.
-Smart time managers know what is time management by understanding what’s worth doing.
+Smart time managers know what time management is by understanding what’s worth doing.
 Study to know what is most important.

 Ask yourself: